tu2-atmanand/task-board-docs/docs/How_To/HowToUseBoardSettings.md

 This operation is not reversible.
 Take care while delete the board.
 But its also easy to create a new board, if you remeber the board structure.
 Dont worry.

 {: .note }
 > Deleting a board or changing any setting inside the board makes no changes to you tasks.
-You can only change the content of your tasks either from the Edit Task window or using the delete button inside the Task Item Card.
+You can only change the content of your tasks either from the Task Editor or using the delete button inside the Task Item Card.